Love Bombing Synonyms: When Affection Turns Into Control

 Meaning: Using feelings to control another person.

-When to use: To describe the broader psychological intent behind love bombing.
+When to use: To describe mind games that underlie love bombing.

 6. Charm Offensive